mongodb/stitch-ios-sdk/README.md

   $ git submodule add https://github.com/10gen/stitch-ios-sdk.git
   ```

+- `cd` into stitch-ios-sdk, and run `.build.sh`.
+This will download the required dependencies for Stitch.

+- Run `make`.

 - Open the new `stitch-ios-sdk` folder, and drag the `StitchCore.xcodeproj` into the Project Navigator of your application's Xcode project.

     > It should appear nested underneath your application's blue project icon.
 Whether it is above or below all the other Xcode groups does not matter.

-- Select the `StitchCore.xcodeproj` in the Project Navigator and verify the deployment target matches that of your application target.
+- Select the `StitchCore-iOS.xcodeproj` in the Project Navigator and verify the deployment target matches that of your application target.
 - Next, select your application project in the Project Navigator (blue project icon) to navigate to the target configuration window and select the application target under the "Targets" heading in the sidebar.
 - In the tab bar at the top of that window, open the "General" panel.
 - Click on the `+` button under the "Embedded Binaries" section.